panzerdp/dmitripavlutin.com/content/posts/150-index-signatures/index.md

 `Options` interface also has a field `timeout`, which works fine near the index signature.

-The key of index signature can only be a `string`, `number` or `symbol`.
+The key of the index signature can only be a `string`, `number`, or `symbol`.
 Other types are not allowed:

 ```ts twoslash
 // @errors: 1268